Michigan Defense Attorneys

 Top Rated Michigan Extortion Defense Lawyers

 If you’ve engaged in any type of conduct that could potentially be interpreted as extortion and you are contacted by the police, keep in mind that anything you say can and will be used against you in a court of law.
 You have a Fifth Amendment privilege against self-incrimination: use it.
-Don’t talk with the police.
-You may very well be completely innocent of the crime of extortion, but, in a state of panic, say something to the police that hurts your defense.
-If something needs to be communicated to the police, it can safely be communicated through an attorney.
+Don’t talk with the police without an attorney.
+If something needs to be communicated to the police, it should be communicated through your lawyer.

 ☎ CONTACT